jellyfin/jellyfin-mpv-shim/README.md

     - `remote_direct_paths` - Apply this even when the server is detected as remote.
 Default: `false`
 - `transcode_to_h265` - Allow the server to transcode media *to* `hevc`.
 Default: `false`

+### Features

+You can use the config file to enable and disable features.

+ - `fullscreen` - Fullscreen the player when starting playback.
+Default: `true`
+ - `enable_gui` - Enable the system tray icon and GUI features.
+Default: `true`
+ - `enable_osc` - Enable the MPV on-screen controller.
+Default: `true`
+    - It may be useful to disable this if you are using an external player that already provides a user interface.
+ - `media_key_seek` - Use the media next/prev keys to seek instead of skip episodes.
+Default: `false`
+ - `use_web_seek` - Use the seek times set in Jellyfin web for arrow key seek.
+Default: `false`
+ - `display_mirroring` - Enable webview-based display mirroring (content preview).
+Default: `false`
+ - `screenshot_menu` - Allow taking screenshots from menu.
+Default: `true`
+ - `check_updates` - Check for updates via GitHub.
+Default: `true`
+    - This requests the GitHub releases page and checks for a new version.
+    - Update checks are performed when playing media, once per day.
+ - `notify_updates` - Display update notification when playing media.
+Default: `true`
+    - Notification will only display once until the application is restarted.
+ - `discord_presence` - Enable Discord rich presence support.
+Default: `false`
+ - `menu_mouse` - Enable mouse support in the menu.
+Default: `true`
+     - This requires MPV to be compiled with lua support.

 ### Shell Command Triggers

 You can execute shell commands on media state using the config file: